Norden bombsight: Fully automatic bombsight

 Despite this success, the design also demonstrated several serious problems.
 In particular, the gyroscopic platform had to be levelled out before use using several spirit levels, and then checked and repeatedly reset for accuracy.
 Worse, the gyros had a limited degree of movement, and if the plane banked far enough the gyro would reach its limit and have to be re-set from scratch – something that could happen even due to strong turbulence.
-If the gyros were found to be off, the levelling procedure took as long as eight minutes.
+If the gyros were found to be off, the levelling procedure took as long as 8 minutes.
 Other minor problems were the direct current electric motors which drove the gyroscopes, whose brushes wore down quickly and left carbon dust throughout the interior of the device, and the positioning of the control knobs, which meant the bombardier could only adjust side-to-side or up-and-down aim at a time, not both.
 But despite all of these problems, the Mark XV was so superior to any other design that the Navy ordered it into production.

 The Carl L. Norden Company was incorporated in 1931, supplying the sights under a dedicated source contract.
 In effect, the company was owned by the Navy.
-In 1934 the newly-forming GHQ Air Force, the purchasing arm of the U.S. Army Air Corps, selected the Norden for their bombers as well, referring to it as the M-1.
+In 1934 the newly-forming GHQ Air Force, the purchasing arm of the US Army Air Corps, selected the Norden for their bombers as well, referring to it as the M-1.
 However, due to the dedicated source contract, the Army had to buy the sights from the Navy.
 This was not only annoying for inter-service rivalry reasons, but the Air Corps' higher-speed bombers demanded several changes to the design, notably the ability to aim the sighting telescope further forward to give the bombardier more time to set up.
 The Navy was not interested in these changes, and would not promise to work them into the production lines.
 Worse, Norden's factories were having serious problems keeping up with demand for the Navy alone, and in January 1936, the Navy suspended all shipments to the Army.

 Autopilot

 Mk.
 XV's were initially installed with the same automatic PDI as the earlier Mk.
 XI.
 In practice, it was found that the pilots had a very difficult time keeping the aircraft stable enough to match the accuracy of the bombsight.
 Starting in 1932 and proceeding in fits and starts for the next six years, Norden developed the Stabilized Bombing Approach Equipment (SBAE), a mechanical autopilot that attached to the bombsight.
 However, it was not a true "autopilot", in that it could not fly the aircraft by itself.
 By rotating the bombsight in relationship to the SBAE, the SBAE could account for wind and turbulence and calculate the appropriate directional changes needed to bring the aircraft onto the bomb run far more precisely than a human pilot.
 The minor adaptations needed on the bombsight itself produced what the Army referred to as the M-4 model.
+During the bomb run the bombardier effectively flew the aircraft, the sight's autopilot linkage holding the course until release.